Glasgow District Nursing Association: History

-218 Bath St was bought by the Glasgow Sick Poor and Nursing Association 24^{th} April 1891.
+218 Bath St was bought by the Glasgow Sick Poor and Nursing Association 24 April 1891.
 It was transferred to Glasgow City Council in 1977 for £23,000.

 Notable staff

 Higginbotham, born in England, was the wife of a Glasgow merchant, James Higginbotham.
 He was a partner in the Glasgow firm of Messrs.
 C. Todd & Higginbotham, Sons and Co., merchants and calico-printers.
-Higginbotham moved to Glasgow in the early 1870's and persuaded her husband to consent to her training as a nurse at the Western Infirmary Glasgow.
-On qualifying she first worked at Miss McAlpin’s Glasgow Training Home for Nurses.
+Higginbotham moved to Glasgow in the early 1870s and persuaded her husband to consent to her training as a nurse at the Western Infirmary Glasgow.
+On qualifying she first worked at Miss McAlpin's Glasgow Training Home for Nurses.
 She was most interested in caring for the sick poor and so she soon left to found the Association for Providing Trained Nurses for the West of Scotland.
 Higginbotham died on 12 December 1889 at the age of 41 and was buried in Derbyshire.
 Higginbotham's work continued after her death with the institution she founded obtaining too firm a hold on public opinion, with the benefits too widely recognised for its security and prosperity to be in any doubt.

 Miss Morrison worked as a senior assistant at the home until she left to take up the position of Durham Assistant County Superintendent.
 In 1918, 14 nurses were absent doing military nursing.
 The Association staff were also noted to have been busy during the influenza epidemic.
-Nurse Ferguson was one of the Queen’s nurses who served in France under the Civil Hospital reserve during World War 1.
+Nurse Ferguson was one of the Queen's nurses who served in France under the Civil Hospital reserve during World War 1.
 She was awarded the Royal Red Cross.
 Nurse Barnet also worked as a nurse at the home and was part of the war effort under the Joint War Committee.
 When home on leave Nurses Ferguson and Barnet received gifts from the Association to take back to wounded soldiers in their charge including sweets and cigarettes.

 Anna Dalglish Reid, a close friend of Higginbotham, was involved in the establishment of the Higginbotham home.
-Reid was also appointed vice-president of the Queen’s Institute of District Nursing in Scotland in 1928.
+Reid was also appointed vice-president of the Queen's Institute of District Nursing in Scotland in 1928.
 She was associated with the Royal Hospital for Sick Children, Glasgow.
 Reid was a member of the Scottish Council for 21 years having represented the Glasgow District Nursing Association for 17 years prior to her appointment as vice-president of the Scottish branch.
 Following her death she left £500 to the Glasgow District Nursing Association and £500 to the Royal Hospital for Sick Children, Glasgow.